hawkeye1900/SBC-Sept24/week-9/W9-S1-Introducing-React/challenge/readme.md

 5. **Test the Application**:

-   - Start the application and verify that clicking the button within each `Student` component increases the `count`, rendering more students dynamically.
+   - Start the application and verify that clicking the button within each `Student` component passes the `name`, rendering the name dynamically on the parent component.

-6. **Bonus**:
-   - Style the "Add More Students" button to differentiate it from the main button in `App.jsx`.
-   - Add logic to disable the button when all students are already displayed.

 # Tips